-56 After initial recognition, an entity that chooses the cost model shall measure all of its investment properties in accordance with LKAS 16's requirements for that model, other than those that meet the criteria to be classified as held for sale (or are included in a disposal group that is classified as held for sale) in accordance with SLFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
-Investment properties that meet the criteria to be classified as held for sale (or are included in a disposal group that is classified as held for sale) shall be measured in accordance with SLFRS 5.
+56 After initial recognition, an entity that chooses the cost model shall measure all of its investment property in accordance with LKAS 16 requirements for that model, other than those that meet the criteria to be classified as held for sale (or are included in a disposal group that is classified as held for sale) in accordance with SLFRS 5 Noncurrent Assets Held for Sale and Discontinued Operations.
+Investment properties that meet the criteria to be classified as held for sale (or are included in a disposal group that is classified as held for sale (or are included in a disposal group that is classified as held for sale) shall be measured in accordance with SLFRS 5.